LADY IN THE PEW

 Something unspoken passed between them then, as palpable as the hum of the streetlights outside.
 Her breath hitched; his heart thudded harder, louder, until it drowned out everything else.

 The kiss happened like a reflex.
-A hand on her cheek, her fingers tangled in his shirt, the wine glass clattering softly onto the carpet.
+A hand on her cheek, her fingers tangled in his shirt, their bodies screaming to be one.

 Clothes blurred into shadows on the floor.

 It wasn’t love, and they both knew it.
 It was need and hunger, exhaustion and escape.
-A collision, not a connection—but sometimes collisions are what keep you alive.
+A collision, not a connection—but sometimes a collision of two broken souls are the only thing that makes you feel something.

 After, they lay tangled on the couch, breathing hard, the ceiling fan spinning slow lazy circles above them.